mikejsavage/yougram/README.md

   that may disappear in the future.
 If you like it today you will like it a decade from now too (not true yet)
 - Multi-user: your family can use it too
-- (optionally) AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike" (not true yet)
+- Optionally AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike" (not true yet)
 - Guest access: share secret album links with your friends, both writable (for group vacations) and read-only (for everyone else)
 - Backup friendly: yougram stores your data unmodified as files on disk, so it works well with